netdata/blog/blog/2023-10-28-netdata-vs-prometheus-performance-analysis/index.md

 ![alt_text](images/image4.png "image_tooltip")

-_Image: short CPU dives in Prometheus
-Netdata is the purple line.
+_Image: short CPU dives in Prometheus Netdata is the purple line.
 Prometheus is the brown line._

-The observed spikes in Netdata's usage are potentially due to containers being started and stopped.
-This can lead to replication requests between Netdata nodes and backfilling of higher database tiers from lower tiers, which might result in a temporary increase in consumption until data streams stabilize.

 ## Network Bandwidth